 Category Definitions

-The MACIES data collection focuses on all major instrumentation categories within Process Industries, definitions and examples for each category are given below.
-Please study these definitions in conjunction with the MACIES Data Submission Rules and MACIES Industry Definitions before completing any data collection forms.
+The MACIES data collection encompasses all major instrumentation categories across the Process Industries.
+Definitions and examples of each category are provided below.
+Please consult these definitions along with the MACIES Data Submission Rules and MACIES Industry Definitions before completing any data collection forms.
+Note that in order to maintain consistent reporting, discontinued category numbers may be removed without renumbering the remaining categories.

 Please contact Scott Pepper or Helena Robinson with any questions.